opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Payment-Page/README.md

 **6. Webhook Secret**

-IN OPF Workbench: For your new Stripe merchant account Navigate to **Notification General** and copy the Notification URL.
+IN OPF Workbench: For your new Stripe payment integration, navigate to the **General Information** section of the **Integration details** tab to copy the Notification URL.

 ![](images/opf-get-notification-url.png)